THE DEAD (2010) Reviews and overview

 Shot on 35mm, the film may be seen as a step backwards but this was really what the genre needed – there’s no need to over-elaborate on why the dead are coming back to life, monsters as a device are there to scare, entertain and yes, provoke thought, but The Dead largely gives the audience credit for being able to do that themselves.
 It’s possible the Ford Brothers should have quit the zombie film whilst they were ahead but unfortunately, they continued the story in 2013 with The Dead 2: India.

-Daz Lawrence, MOVIES and MANIA
+Daz Lawrence, MOVIES & MANIA

-MOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
-We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
+MOVIES & MANIA provides previews, our own film reviews and ratings, plus links to other online reviews from a wide variety of trusted sources in one handy web location.
+This is a genuinely independent website and we rely solely on the minor income generated by internet ads to pay for web costs and cover yet more movies.
 Please support us by not blocking ads.
-If you do block ads please consider making a small donation to our running costs instead.
-We'd really appreciate it.
 Thank you.
-As an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.
+As an Amazon Associate, we earn a very tiny amount from any qualifying purchases.